Tenza/configurations/ArchLinux Installation/4 - Installations.md

 systemctl enable NetworkManager.service
 </pre>

+> Make sure that your WiFi/Bluetooth card is active (typically a keyboard shortcut on a laptop) in order to make the adapter visible to the kernel.

 NetworkManager by default stores passwords in clear text in the connection files at `/etc/NetworkManager/system-connections/`.
 It is preferable to save the passwords in encrypted form instead of clear text, this can be achieved by storing them in a keyring which NetworkManager then queries for the passwords.
 For KDE, the keyring daemon is KDE Wallet.